Austria–Germany relations: Espionage

 According to reporting in Der Standard and profil, the Bundesnachrichtendienst engaged in espionage in Austria between 1999 and 2006, spying on targets including the International Atomic Energy Agency, the Organization of the Petroleum Exporting Countries, the Austria Press Agency, embassies, and Austrian banks and government ministries.
 The government of Austria has called on Germany to clarify the allegations.

+Cultural cooperation

+Since 2004, heads of state of the German-speaking countries, including Austria and Germany, have met every year, and the Council for German Orthography has been the main international body regulating German orthography for both countries.